 - And your free time?
 Replaced with horse time.

 - And all that extra money?
 Well…

 Buying a horse can be pretty expensive, depending on what you want or need in a mount.
 Even more costly is what you’re going to pay to keep them healthy and happy.
 Have we mentioned the cost of supplies yet?
-If you’re not careful things can get a bit ridiculous fast.
+If you’re not careful, things can add up really fast.